camunda/camunda-platform-helm/charts/camunda-platform/README.md

 ### Elasticsearch

-Camunda Platform 8 Helm chart has a dependency on the [Elasticsearch Helm Chart](https://github.com/elastic/helm-charts/blob/master/elasticsearch/README.md).
-All variables related to Elasticsearch can be found in [elastic/helm-charts/values.yaml](https://github.com/elastic/helm-charts/blob/main/elasticsearch/values.yaml) and can be set under `elasticsearch`.
+Camunda Platform 8 Helm chart has a dependency on the [Elasticsearch 8 Helm Chart](https://artifacthub.io/packages/helm/bitnami/elasticsearch).
+All variables related to Elasticsearch can be set under `elasticsearch`.

+> **Note**
+>
+> The default setup of the Elasticsearch 8 part of Camunda Platform 8 uses nodes have all roles (master, data, coordinating, and ingest).
+> For high-demand deployments, it's recommended to deploy the Elasticsearch master-elegible nodes as master-only nodes.

 | Section | Parameter | Description | Default |
 |-|-|-|-|